zengyang2014/SAP_TEST/README.md

 # SAP_TEST
-This is a ability of programming from SAP
+This is a ability test of programming from SAP